 Robert is the co-author (with William Webster, also of 3PB) of the textbook “Restrictions on the Use of Land”.
 The text represents a 700 page volume focusing on the day to day problems faced by developers, land lawyers and other professionals involved in the development of land.
 The text includes a foreword from Lord Neuberger PSC.

-Outside of Chambers, Robert has taught at the University of Warwick since 2011 and is pursuing further study at Oxford University.
+Outside of Chambers, Robert has taught at the University of Warwick since 2011.

 Add this expertise to your shortlist